HPV is common.

 Cervical cancer develops slowly over time.
 Screening helps find early changes before they turn into cancer.

-Do I still need cervical cancer screening if I have had the HPV vaccine?
+Do I still need cervical cancer screening if I’ve been vaccinated for HPV?

 Yes.
-The HPV vaccine does not replace cervical cancer screening.
+HPV vaccination does not replace cervical cancer screening.
 It protects against several high-risk types of HPV, but not all of them.

 What cervical cancer screening tests are available and how do they work?